ybaher/raisin_classification/README.md

 # Raisin Classification
-Analyzing images of raisins in order to classify them as Kecimen or Besni variety
+Analyzing images of raisins in order to classify them as Kecimen or Besni variety <br>
 Authors: Shreya Kakachery, Eric Wong, Yasaman Baher